mitre/HTTP-Proxy-Servlet/README.md

 This proxy supports HttpClient 4.3, and newer version too.
 If you need to support _older_ HttpClient versions, namely 4.1 and 4.2, then use  the 1.8 version of this proxy.

-As of version 1.4 of the proxy, it will by default recognize "http.proxy" and most other standard Java system properties.

 As of version 1.5 of the proxy, there is the ability to parameterize your proxy URL, allowing you to use the same web.xml servlet specification for multiple target servers.
 It follows the [URI Template RFC, Level 1](http://tools.ietf.org/html/rfc6570).
 Special query